sruffner/XSort/xsort/assets/units_table.md

 When **XSort** initially loads the content of the current working directory, no units are selected, so most of the views contain nothing of interest.
-To select a unit, simply click anywhere on the corresponding row in the table; the previous selection, if any, is cleared (single-selection behavior).
-To select multiple units (up to 3) for display, hold the `Control` key (the `Command` key in MacOS) down while clicking on the relevant rows.
+To select a unit, simply click anywhere on the corresponding row in the table; the previous selection, if any, is cleared.
+To select multiple units (up to 3) for display, hold down the `Control` key (the `Command` key in MacOS) down while clicking on the relevant rows.
+You can also use the `Up/Down` arrow keys to change the identity of the primary unit without using the mouse.

 You will notice that the views are updated -- sometimes after a noticeable delay -- to display the relevant metrics or statistics for the selected unit(s).
 Some statistics, once computed, are cached in memory and render quickly -- such as